Zoom-to-Inpaint: Image Inpainting with High-Frequency Details: Extended quantitative evaluations

-\subsection{Quantitative Comparison}
+\subsection{Quantitative comparison}

-We provide an extended table on the quantitative comparison with other inpainting methods \cite{nazeri2019edgeconnect, yi2020contextual, yu2019free, zheng2019pluralistic} in \tab{tab:supp_quantitative}.
-For reference, in addition to the values measured on our testsets, which were also reported in the main paper, we have added the evaluation values from the original publications, measured on the Places2 dataset.
-Note that they were evaluated under different settings in their original papers, as summarized in \tab{tab:supp_quantitative2}, and are not directly comparable to the values we have measured on the small and large masks.
+We provide an extended table on the quantitative comparison with other inpainting methods \cite{nazeri2019edgeconnect, yi2020contextual, yu2019free, zheng2019pluralistic} in \tab{tab:quantitative_supp}.
+For reference, in addition to the values measured on our Places2 test set, which were also reported in the main paper, we have added the metric values from the original publications measured on Places2.
+Note that they were evaluated under different settings in their original papers, as summarized in \tab{tab:quantitative2}, and are not directly comparable to the values we have measured on \textit{masks} and \textit{large masks}.
+Furthermore, we provide a comparison on perceptual metrics -- FID \cite{fid} and LPIPS \cite{lpips} in \tab{tab:perceptual}.
+Our model outperforms all other methods for \textit{masks}, and is 2nd or 3rd best for \textit{large masks}.
+The results on perceptual metrics seem to correspond to those of the user study shown in \sect{sect:user_study}, where we also provide an analysis on \textit{large masks}.